|

 For anyone actually reading into the outrageous claim shown above, the main gist of the issue is as follows: MO Gov. Jay Nixon (D) ignores the request of Mayor James Knowles III to dispatch the MO National Guard to Ferguson due to rioting.
 Later, MO Lt.
 Gov. Peter Kinder (R) did an interview on Fox News in which he publicly questioned Gov. Nixon and blames the Obama Administration for issuing an order to the National Guard to stand down.
 The tone of the claim was suspicion and assumption...on Fox News.
 The post above mentioning this claim is an example of the classic regurgitation of twisted info and not knowing what the *** one is talking about.

+would you in your right mind allow racial civil unrest happen?
 No, but I wouldn't simply blame it on someone other than the most obvious culprit; Jay Nixon.

 Server: Shiva